 Coordinating the global system of telecommunication facilities and arrangements for the rapid collection, exchange and distribution of observations and processed information within the framework of the World Weather...

-WIGOS provides a framework for integration and sharing of observations from both NMHSs and non-NMHSs sources, and WMO contribution to co-sponsored observing systems.
+WIGOS provides a framework for the integration and sharing of observational data from National Meteorological and Hydrological Services (NMHSs) and other sources.